Historic Walking Tour

 A History of Ucluelet

 This project is a partnership with Discover Ucluelet.
-We also owe thanks to the generous support of the Ukee Historical Society.
+We also owe thanks to the generous support of the Ucluelet and Area Historical Society.

 1. The Early Years

 European settlement on Vancouver Island's rugged west coast began in the 1850s, when the Hudson's Bay Company (HBC) was seeking to establish trade relations with the local First Nation peoples.
 They set up seasonal trading posts and exchanged metal tools, guns, clothes, and blankets for coveted seal skins, beaver and otter furs, and dogfish oil.
 The HBC's William Banfield became the first European settler in Barkley Sound (at which Ucluelet is at the northern edge).
 At the time, the area was being carefully charted on maps and British names were being affixed to natural features that had gone by Indigenous names since about the time the Pyramids of Egypt were being built.
 Banfield found the practice distasteful.
 He wrote: "However much the old navigators' names are entitled to respect, good taste would leads us at the present day to adopt the Indian names [which] in most instances are much prettier, many of them having a natural beauty of sound...
 Great Britain's colonies have enough Royal names, noble names, and titles of our grandfathers and grandmothers and birthplace names."xx1 Apparently the cartographers didn't care, as after he died, the town of Bamfield on the opposite side of Barkley Sound was named after him anyway.
 As you can see, they spelled his name wrong and there are two major theories as to why: the leading being that the postal service made a typo and it stuck, with the second theory being that the local First Nations people had trouble pronouncing the “n” in his name.
 Thankfully, his advice was followed with Ucluelet, which kept its Nuu-Chah-Nulth name when Banfield's associate Captain Charles Stuart became the first European settler here in 1860.
 Stuart, who had been fired as the HBC's chief factor (almost a kind of governor) of Nanaimo for frequent drunkenness, ran a small trading post beside the village on the opposite side of the bay until his death in 1863.
-He was replaced by Captain Peter Francis, who operated a fleet of sealing schooners and also had a reputation for disappearing on drinking binges.
+Other early traders were Captain Peter Francis and Captain William Spring.
+They eventually became partners, sharing a fleet of sealing ships.
+The two entrepreneurs also ran a trading post situated in the cove which now bears Spring's name; Spring Cove is situated near the mouth of Ucluelet Harbour.
 Ucluelet harbour was ideally situated for a trading post, and as a secondary advantage the surrounding waters teemed with marine life.
 Hugh McKay, one of the first European traders in the region, reported to the Victoria newspaper The British Colonist in 1859 that the waters off of the west coast of Vancouver Island were "alive with fish," and soon after Capt.
 Francis consolidated the post, fishermen from all corners of the world began to flock to Ucluelet.xx2 As the fur trade entered rapid decline, products derived from fish, seals, and whales became Ucluelet's primary export.